Differential Privacy as a Causal Property: Restrictions on Knowledge

 \section{Restrictions on Knowledge}

-Privacy is often thought of as preventing disclosure of sensitive information to an adversary.
-So far in this paper, we have only examined natural probabilities over outcomes without regard to any agent's beliefs.
-One of the allures of using an associative definition is that it captures the beliefs of an adversary after observing the outcome of the computation.
-We use $\Cr$, instead of $\Fr$, to denote Bayesian probabilities, or \emph{credences}, that model the adversary's beliefs.
-We model the adversary's background knowledge as $B$.
-The knowledge of an adversary about the dataset $D$ after observing the output can be expressed as $\Cr[D{=}d \given O{=}o, B]$.
-A natural requirement of privacy that prevents knowledge of $D$ from an adversary believing $B$ requires that $\Cr[D{=}d \given O{=}o, B] \approx \Cr[D{=}d \given B]$, that is, that the beliefs about the database after observing the output are similar to the prior beliefs.
-Examining this requirement and the settings for $B$ under which it fails provides useful warnings about the information leaked by the output of the query.
-The data processor can then make an informed decision on whether to release the outputs of the query or not, or participants can make a collective decision to obstruct the survey.
+Privacy is often thought of as preventing an adversary from learning sensitive information.
+To make this intuition precise, we can model an adversary's beliefs using Bayesian probabilities, or \emph{credences}.
+We denote them with $\Cr$, instead of $\Fr$, which we have been using to denote natural frequencies over outcomes without regard to any agent's beliefs.
+We denote the adversary's background knowledge as $B$.
+The knowledge of an adversary about the database $D$ after observing the output can be expressed as $\Cr[D{=}d \given O{=}o, B]$.
+A natural privacy property, termed \emph{statistical nondisclosure} by Dalenius~\cite{dalenius77statistik}, requires that $\Cr[D{=}d \given O{=}o, B] = \Cr[D{=}d \given B]$, that is, that the beliefs about the database before and after observing the output are the same.

-Consider the findings of Wang and Kosinski~\cite{wang2017gaydar}, which shows the possibility of training a neural network model that looks at faces and predicts a person's sexual orientation.
-In this case, the output of the query is a neural network model.
-Now a person with the background knowledge $B$ of a mugshot of an individual, can infer the individual's sexual orientation because they observed the predictor (assuming that they couldn't infer orientation without the model).
-Given that this inferential leak occurs, the scientists could choose to suppress the publication of this predictor, or the potential participants in the study could collectively boycott it.

-However, this requirement limiting the difference between observed and prior beliefs, termed \emph{statistical nondisclosure} by Dalenius~\cite{dalenius77statistik}, has been shown to be impossible to achieve under arbitrary background knowledge by Dwork and Naor in~\cite{dwork08jpc}.
-As Differential Privacy also falls under the purview of this impossibility result, it only provides this guarantee under restrictive background knowledge assumptions.

-On the other hand, one can view any information disclosure $\Cr[D_i{=}d_i \given O{=}o, B]$ to an adversary as a particular consequence of the output of the statistical query.
-Through the postprocessing result of differential privacy on this consequence, it is possible obtain a relativized guarantee over disclosures:

-The right-hand side denotes the beliefs of an adversary when $i$ does not provide their data but provides $d'_i$ instead, which could be a default value or a special null value.

-While they did not express their definition in terms of causation, Kasiviswanathan and Smith provide a similar privacy property about an adversary's ability to do inference, which they call \emph{semantic privacy}~\cite{kasiviswanathan14jpc}.
-It requires that the probability that the adversary assigns to the all input data points does not change much whether an individual $i$ provides data or not.
-We re-express the two compared distributions in those terms.
-The probabilities assigned without any interventions and person $i$ provides his data point is